aadonkeyz/Blog/source/_posts/Git-Branching.md

 **A branch in Git is simply a lightweight movable pointer to one of these commits.**
 {% endnote %}

 When you create a new branch, Git creates a new pointer for you to move around.
 And How does Git know what branch you're currently on?
-It keeps a special pointer called `HEAD`.
-In Git, this is a pointer to the local branch you're currently on.
+Git keeps a special pointer called `HEAD`, it is the symbolic name for the currently checkout out commit -- it's essentially what commit you're working on top of.
+Normally `HEAD` attaches to a branch, when you commit, the status of that branch is altered.
+When `HEAD` attaches to a commit instead of a branch, this phenomenon is called **detach**.

 # Basic Branching and Merging